 Pit Bulls have a deadly reputation and they proved it by accounting for 66 wrongful death dog bite attacks in the 20 year period of the CDC report.

 Very aggressive with territorial instincts, Rottweilers accounted for 39 wrongful death dog bite attacks.

 German Shepherds killed 17 people in dog bite attacks from 1979 to 1998.

 Huskies were responsible for 15 wrongful deaths due to dog attacks.

 5. Alaskan Malamutes

 A lesser known dog breed, Alaskan Malamutes accounted for 15 wrongful death dog bite attacks.

 Doberman Pinschers are good guard dogs, but this breed attacked and killed nine people in the 20-year period of the CDC study.

 In the United States, nearly 5 million Americans suffer from dog bite accidents.
 Only 16,000 dog bite victims receive damages as a result of their injury.
 But dog bite victims do not have to suffer silently.
 It is your right as an injured person to seek the damages and legal rights that you are entitled to.
-If you have been injured by a dog bite, call the San Diego personal injury lawyers at Pines Salomon Injury Lawyers at 1-858-551-2090 for a free legal review of your case.
+If you have been injured by a dog bite, call the San Diego personal injury lawyers at Pines Salomon Injury Lawyers, APC. at 1-858-551-2090 for a free legal review of your case.